Hors d'oeuvre: Origins

 A small number of food historians believe that the tradition may have begun in Russia, where small snacks of fish, caviar and meats were common after long travels.
 The tradition may have reached Italy, Greece and the Balkan nations through Russia or Persia.
-Many national customs are related, including the Swedish smörgåsbord, Russian zakuska, middle eastern mezze, and Italian antipasto.
+Many national customs are related, including the Swedish smörgåsbord, Russian zakuski, Middle Eastern mezze, and Italian antipasto.
 During the Roman Period the meal practice was to have two main courses which were supplemented before the meal with small amounts of fish, vegetables, cheeses, olives and even stuffed dormice.
 These would be served at the start of the meal known as either gustatio or promulsis.
 The Greeks called the appetiser course propoma.
-As early as 500 CE, the Babylonian Talmud (Yoma 83^{b}) recounts the practice of feeding sweet desserts to a person before the main course of a meal in order to revive his strength and increase his appetite (Aramaic: מגרר גריר).
+As early as 500 AD, the Babylonian Talmud (Yoma 83^{b}) recounts the practice of feeding sweet desserts to a person before the main course of a meal in order to revive his strength and increase his appetite (Aramaic: מגרר גריר).